2017 Tax Law Updates

 II.
 Tax Extenders

-At the end of last year, it was determined that the tax benefit of these prior year laws would be extended either through December 31, 2017 or permanently:
+At the end of 2016, it was determined that the tax benefit prior year laws extended some deductions and credits through December 31, 2017 or permanently:

 - Higher education tuition deduction.
 Taxpayers may still be able to deduct between $2,000 and $4,000 of qualified tuition expense.